rigordo959/tsWxGTUI_PyVx_Repository/Documents/README2-Repository.txt

          |
          |    Deliverable POSIX-style Command Line Interface shell
          |    script to extract contents of downloadable "zip" file.
          |
+         +-- "runLynx_Dump_Announcement.sh"
+         |
+         |    Deliverable POSIX-style Command Line Interface shell
+         |    script to convert a Web Page HTML version of the release
+         |    announcement into the same plain text format as other
+         |    files in the Documents sub-directory.
+         |
          +-- "setup_tsWxGTUI_PyVx_Repository_tar_file.sh"
          |